JanssenProject/jans/docs/admin/auth-server/endpoints/authorization-challenge.md

 Device session is optional.
 AS does not return it by default.
 It's possible to pass in request `use_device_session=true` which makes AS return it in error response.
 If it is desired to use `device_session` and don't pass `client_id` (or other parameters) in next request, it should be put in attributes of `device_session` object.
+`device_session` object lifetime is set by `deviceSessionLifetimeInSeconds` AS configuration property.
+If `deviceSessionLifetimeInSeconds` is not set then value falls back to `86400` seconds.

 Example
 ```java